prabindm/WoodsHole/Files/filtering.md

 * quality score bias

 These options are still under development and thus they will not be used during this session.
+Furthermore, since our global sample is a mix of populations, the HWE filtering is not appropriate.
 As a general guideline, a typical command line to report SNP statistics is:

 ```
 $ANGSD/angsd -P 4 -b ALL.bamlist -ref $REF -out Results/ALL \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
+	-minMapQ 20 -minQ 20 -minInd 30 -setMinDepth 210 -setMaxDepth 700 -doCounts 1 \
 	-doMaf 1 -doMajorMinor 1 -GL 1 -SNP_pval 1e-2 -hwe_pval 1 -doSnpStat 1
 ```